aws/aws-sdk-go/README.md

 ## How to Use the SDK's AWS Service Clients

 The SDK includes the Go types and utilities you can use to make requests to AWS service APIs.
-Within the service folder at the root of the SDK you'll find a package for each AWS service the SDK supports.
-All service clients follow common pattern of creation and usage.
+Within the service folder at the root of the SDK, you'll find a package for each AWS service the SDK supports.
+All service clients follow a common pattern of creation and usage.

 When creating a client for an AWS service you'll first need to have a Session value constructed.
-The Session provides shared configuration that can be shared between your service clients.
+The Session provides a shared configuration that can be shared between your service clients.
 When service clients are created you can pass in additional configuration via the aws.Config type to override configuration provided by in the Session to create service client instances with custom